Relational algebra: Selection

+The result of the selection is only defined if the attribute names that it mentions are in the heading of the relation that it operates upon.

+Generalized selection

 A generalized selection (σ) is a unary operation written as $\sigma_\varphi(R)$ where is a propositional formula that consists of atoms as allowed in the normal selection and the logical operators (and), (or) and (negation).
 This selection selects all those tuples in R for which holds.